 3. Write Out Abbreviations

 Acronyms and abbreviations are often used in educational content.
-However, to make your class blog accessible, it’s best to spell them out so readers – especially those using screen readers – don’t get confused.
+However, to make your class blog accessible, it’s best to spell them out so site visitors – especially those using screen readers – don’t get confused.

 Abbreviations can be tricky for a number of reasons.
 Some have multiple meanings.
 For example, ADA stands for both the Americans with Disabilities Act and the American Dental Association.